5k4nd/cinema/README.md

 ### (optional) systemd service
+Do not forget to use absolute paths in settings.py if using a systemd service.

 Move:
 - `templates/systemd/cinema.unit`   # adapt the script path to your own location
 - `templates/systemd/cinema.timer`  # cron to run the service everyday